Bokeh Diffusion: Defocus Blur Control in Text-to-Image Diffusion Models: Experiments

-\mypar{Training data.} We train on three different settings: \emph{(i)} only in-the-wild (ITW) data, \emph{(ii)} only synthetic (SYN) blur augmentations, and \emph{(iii)} a mixed dataset combining both.
-As shown in Table~\ref{tab:ablation}, the mixed setting achieves the best overall accuracy while also improving consistency compared to training solely on SYN data.
+We train on three different settings: \emph{(i)} only in-the-wild (ITW) data, \emph{(ii)} only synthetic (SYN) blur augmentations, and \emph{(iii)} a dataset combining both. \tabref{ablation} shows the mixed setting achieves the best overall accuracy while also improving consistency compared to training solely on SYN data.
 Training on ITW data alone results in high consistency but lower accuracy.
-We hypothesize that the diversity and potential noise in real-world images make it harder for the model to learn a clear correlation between the conditioning signal and the depth-of-field effect.
-As a result, the model learns to apply only a limited bokeh generation range.
-Conversely, training exclusively on SYN data allows for fast convergence but degrades generation quality and generalization.
+We hypothesize that the diversity and potential noise in real image annotations make it hard for the model to learn a clear correlation between the conditioning signal and the bokeh effect.
+As a result, the model learns to apply only a limited bokeh range.
+Conversely, training exclusively on SYN data allows for fast convergence but degrades the generation quality and generalization ability of the model.